Chavezjune/juneteeth-/Home.md

 roughCanvas.path('M80 80 A 45 45, 0, 0, 0, 125 125 L 125 80 Z', { fill: 'green' });
 ```
 One of the options you can pass in to the **path** method is _simplification_ which tries to reduce the number of points in the path, thereby simplifying it.
 This is great for drawing complex paths like maps.  _simplification_ is a number between 0 and 1.

+# Options

+Describe how a particular shape is drawn.
+You can pass in options in every method to the RoughCanvas or in the constructor.

+Every property is _options_ is optional.
+The way an option property is resolved is as follows:

+For example, the **stroke** property defines the color used to draw the shape.
+If stroke is defined in the options of a line command, that color will be used.
+Else it will use the color defined in the constructor.
+Else it will use the built in default color - black

+Following properties can be set in the options: